ahinkle/awesome-laravel-bash-aliases/README.md

 Working with bash in daily life, it is very irritating writing the same command multiple times.
 To avoid that we write aliases/snippets for bashrc and make our life easier.

-.. and let's get real - Watching Taylor Otwell and Jeffrey Way run "`nah`" is magical.
+.. and let's get real - Watching Taylor Otwell and Jeffrey Way run "`nah`" is magical ✨.

 Read [Contribution Guidelines](CONTRIBUTING.md) before contributing.